dftbplus/dftbplus/INSTALL.rst

-* In addition to ScaLAPACK, for MPI parallel builds it is recommended to use the `ELSI <https://wordpress.elsi-interchange.org/>`_ library for large scale systems (version 2.6.x of the library, with partial support of 2.5.0).
+* In addition to ScaLAPACK, for MPI parallel builds it is recommended to use the `ELSI <https://wordpress.elsi-interchange.org/>`_ library for large scale systems (versions 2.6.x – 2.11.x of the library, with partial support for 2.5.0).
 If ELSI was compiled with PEXSI included, you will also need a C++ compiler.

 * The ARPACK-ng library if using the excited state DFTB functionality.
 For MPI-parallel builds, the parallel version of ARPACK-ng (containing also